Symfony tutorial for beginners

 }

 As you can see, we created a form.
-We passed a new Blog entity object to this form, and created a form view and passed it our twig template.
+We passed a new Blog entity object to this form, created a form view, and passed it to our twig template.

 Reload your page, you should see your form: